External PhD Applicant Guide

 NYU’s Tandon School of Engineering, as with most schools, has an annual application deadline in the fall for students to start their PhD in the following fall.
 For example, students applying in fall 2024 would be admitted for the fall 2025 semester.

-• December: PhD application closes.
+- December: PhD application closes, usually December 1, but check the portal to confirm.
 You should have your application in by the deadline.
 It is fine for letters of reference to come in shortly after the deadline, but earlier is better.

-• December – March: Applications are reviewed.
-It takes some time to collect all documents, letters, etc.
+- December – March: Applications are reviewed.
+Please note it can take quite some time to collect all documents, transcripts, transcript translations, recommendation letters, etc.

-• February – April: Admission decisions are released.
+- February – April: Admission decisions are released.
+The timing is highly variable.

 Online Application Tips